QuTech-Delft/qtt/CONTRIBUTING.md

 ```
 * Document your functions
 * For more guidelines see the Qcodes documentation

 ### Uploading code

 To upload code use `git commit` and `git push`.
 For the `Qcodes` and `qtt` repositories always make a branch first.
-After uploading a branch one can make a [pull request](https://help.github.com/articles/about-pull-requests/) which will be reviewed for inclusion in QTT.
+After uploading a branch one can make a [pull request](https://help.github.com/articles/about-pull-requests/) to the `dev` branch

-For the `users` and `stations` repository you can upload directly to the master branch.
+which will be reviewed for inclusion in QTT.

 ### Bugs reports and feature requests